Cauliflower rice is a great way to cut carbs and incorporate a nutritious vegetable into your menu. You’ll love this healthy eating “trick.”

 - Add the garlic and continue to saute for about 1 minute or until fragrant.

 - Add the cauliflower rice, stir and cover for 3 minutes.
 Uncover and continue to sauté for 3-4 minutes or until tender.

 - Season with salt and pepper, and serve.

 - Nutrition information is for cauliflower rice side dish which includes oil, butter, onion, garlic, and seasonings.

 - To make this recipe vegan, dairy-free, paleo, or Whole30 compliant, use oil of your choice in place of butter.

 - If desired, raw cauliflower rice can be frozen up to 6 months in a zip top freezer bag.
-No need to thaw before cooking, just cook as directed.
-You may need to add a little extra time.
+No need to thaw it before cooking, just cook as directed, adding a little extra time, if necessary.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.